WildBrain Studios: DHX Media Los Angeles

-On September 14, 2010, DHX acquired the Los Angeles-based first incarnation of Wildbrain Entertainment.
+On September 14, 2010, DHX acquired the Los Angeles-based WildBrain Entertainment.
 At an undisclosed point, the studio was renamed to DHX Media Los Angeles.
 In 2013, DHX moved its work for hire productions from the location to its Canadian operations.
 The studio was shuttered in 2017.

 DHX Media Toronto

 DHX Media Toronto was founded on February 27, 1997, and originally known as Decode Entertainment, Inc. by Steven DeNure, Neil Court, and John Delmage, and it was based in Toronto, Ontario.
 The company produced numerous television shows and was an international supplier of television and interactive programming for children and youth.
 Decode Entertainment focused on traditional animation, computer-generated animation, and live-action shows.
 The name "Decode" is an acronym of the combination of the names DeNure, Court, and Delmage.

-On May 16, 2006, Decode Entertainment and Halifax Film announced that they would merge with to form the holding company DHX Media.
+On May 16, 2006, Decode Entertainment and Halifax Film announced that they would merge and thus form the holding company DHX Media.
 Decode Entertainment became a subsidiary of DHX Media in the process, distributing Halifax Film shows and other DHX properties.
 In 2010 all DHX Media subsidiaries including Decode Entertainment were rebranded under the DHX Media name.

-By 2016, DHX Media ceased production on producing content at the ex-Decode offices.
+By 2011, DHX Media ceased production on producing content at the ex-Decode offices.
 The company known as Epitome Pictures, which DHX acquired in 2014, assumed the name of DHX Studios Toronto in 2016, but it has no relation outside the name.